JonasGessner/JGDownloadAcceleration/README.md

 ###JGOperationQueue
-A NSOperationQueue subclass which is targeted at enqueing only `JGDownloadOperation` objects.
+A NSOperationQueue subclass which is targeted at enqueuing only `JGDownloadOperation` objects.

-`JGOperationQueue` handles the shared background thread used by all `JGDownloadOperation` instances.
-Once all operations are finished the queue exits the networking thread.
+`JGOperationQueue` handles the shared network thread used by all `JGDownloadOperation` instances.
+Once all operations are finished the queue exits the networking thread. queue

-Optionally, `JGOperationQueue` handles the status bar NetworkActivityIndicator, according to the number of enqued operations and the background task used for networking requests when the app runs in the background.
+Optionally, `JGOperationQueue` handles the status bar NetworkActivityIndicator, according to the number of enqueued operations and the background task used for networking requests when the app runs in the background.

   BOOL handleNetworkActivityIndicator
   BOOL handleBackgroundTask